bekk/bekk-christmas/post/kotlin/going-from-java-to-kotlin.md

 title: Going from Java to Kotlin
 ingress: >-
   We used to have a pure Java application.
 Then we decided to add some Kotlin code to it, just to try it out.
-Now there is no Java code left.
+Now there is almost no Java code left.
 How did that come about?
 Read on!
 authors:
   - Øyvind Hagen
 ---